Does a Digital-First Debt Collection Strategy Mean Digital-Only?

-Earlier this year, I attended the Money Advice Liasion Group’s South West meeting and presented a talk about digital transformation within collections and customer service.
-As well as the obvious benefits to customers– time-saving, reduced embarrassment factor, anytime/anywhere availability etc– I also raised some of the potential pitfalls of ‘going digital’ and the risk of isolating and under-serving non-digital customers.
+In 2020, we presented a talk about digital transformation within debt collection at the Money Advice Liasion Group’s South West.
+As well as the obvious benefits to customers: time-saving, reduced embarrassment and anytime/anywhere availability, we raised some of the perceived pitfalls of ‘going digital’ and the risk of isolating and under-serving non-digital customers.

-Digital engagement is often presented as an ‘all or nothing’ venture but research shows that digital preferences are much more nuanced than we think and that there are factors within the control of organisations that can both extend digital engagement and make sure non-digital customers are not excluded from the best service standards.
+‘Going digital’ is sometimes perceived as an ‘all or nothing’ venture but research shows that digital preferences are much more nuanced than we think and that there are factors within an organisation’s control that can both maximise digital engagement and ensure better service standards for non-digital customers.

-Taking a look at the digital experience of Millennials can be illuminating and provides valuable insight for all customer service providers.
-Millennials famously dislike using the phone.
-This is mainly because it’s time-consuming (think call waiting times and confusing menus).
-So, it follows that using Elizabeth Errington’s example, Millenials are prime candidates to migrate to digital-first energy suppliers.
+Taking a look at the digital experience of Millennials as an example can be illuminating and provides valuable insight for all customer service providers.

 So, what are these companies doing right that enables them to serve both digital and non-digital customers so effectively?

 It’s often assumed that modern interfaces are detrimental to customers with low digital skills or confidence levels, but this isn’t borne out by engagement results.

 The needless barriers that many websites or portals place in the way of customer engagement – confusing, crowded and disorganised interfaces, for example – are off-putting, not only to those with low digital skills but also to digitally-savvy individuals who value their time too much to wade through a poorly designed journey.